New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Infectious diseases can lead to the development of arthritis.
-Rickettsial arthritis occurs with spotted fever in the Rocky Mountains and canine erlichiosis, and spirocheteous arthritis occurs with Lyme disease.
-(All these diseases are transmitted by ticks.)
-Fungal arthritis is a rare complication of systemic fungal attack.
+Infectious diseases can cause arthritis.
+Rickettsial arthritis occurs with Rocky Mountain spotted fever and canine ehrlichiosis, and spirochetal arthritis occurs with Lyme disease.
+(All of these diseases are transmitted by ticks.)
+Fungal arthritis is a rare complication of systemic fungal infection.

-Treatment: Most diseases transmitted by mites respond to treatment with doxycycline or tetracycline.
-In some dogs, joint damage is permanent.
+Treatment: Most tick-borne diseases respond to treatment with doxycycline or tetracycline.
+In some dogs, joint involvement is permanent.